AndersDeath/diary2/000-current.md

 # 31 October - Monday  - Gündoğan - 32 day of immigration

 I was talking to people for whole day.
 It is insane.
 I finished with all planned things.
 I significantly improved survey engine.
+Anyway I will wrire new version of it with all fixes and ideas that I developed during this work.